Tatyana Yumasheva: Personal life

-In 2001, Tatyana married her fellow presidential adviser Valentin Yumashev, and flew to London to have a baby, daughter Maria.
+In 2001, Tatyana married her fellow presidential adviser Valentin Yumashev, and flew to London to have a baby, daughter.
 Until 2018, Yumashev was the father-in-law of oligarch Oleg Deripaska.

 Tatyana is a close friend of another multi-billionaire, Roman Abramovich.

 Along with her husband and their daughter, she has been a citizen of Austria since 2009.

+On 25 February 2022, Yumasheva condemned the Russian invasion of Ukraine.